luxury-format/microwave/README.md

 * Custom lightbox for photos in posts (supports multiple!)

 ## Customising
 I've included SASS variables for the light and dark modes of the theme.
 Feel free to hack away at those and create alternative `bootstrap-dark` and `bootstrap-light` files.
+When you change card background colours, you'll want to update the values of the reply div backgrounds in `static/css/style.css` - sorry about that.

 #### Changing your tagline
 Edit the config.json of your theme and change the value of `tagline`